waynegm/imgViewer/README.md

 imgViewer
 =========

-imgViewer is a jQuery plugin that adds to an image the ability to zoom in and out with the mousewheel and pan around by click and drag.
+imgViewer is a jQuery plugin that allows an image to be zoomed and panned.
+Zooming and panning works on desktop browsers using the mousewheel to zoom in and out left mouse button click and drag to  pan around.
+On touch enabled devices pinch gestures can be used to zoom in and out and tap and drag to pan around.
 A unique feature of this plugin is it's ability to work on images which have widths or heights specified as a percentage of their container.
 Try out the [demo](http://waynegm.github.io/imgViewer/)

 ## Dependencies
 The plugin is known to work with the configuration described below: